8 E-commerce Challenges Tech Can Solve In The Fashion And Apparel Industry

 c.
 Bulk actions/updates

-Bulk action technology is another resource paving the way for effective e-commerce operations.
+Bulk action technology is another resource paving the way for effective fashion e-commerce operations.
 It’s ideal to cope with today’s year-round promotional campaigns for fashion products.
 With this technology, you can make changes to product listings in bulk, instead of changing them one at a time across different marketplaces.

 Similarly, you can change images, descriptions, add videos, and more to product listings at once.
 You can also create bundles and kits for promotions across marketplaces and sales channels to ensure uniformity across these platforms.